antoinevanmuylder/bridgy-lib/POPL24-related/README.md

 ### Compiling/typechecking times.

-Within the VM, when 2048MB of memory and 2CPU threads are allocated, on a 3years old 16GB RAM/8cores work laptop:
+Within the VM, when 2048MB of memory and 2 CPU threads are allocated, on a 3 years old work laptop with 16GB RAM and 8cores:

 | X compiles/typechecks | Y                            | in ... | comment                                              |
 |-----------------------|------------------------------|--------|------------------------------------------------------|